-Housekeeping Staff
+Custodial Staff

-Each residence hall has an assigned set of housekeeping staff who work routine daytime hours, Monday through Friday.
-The building custodial personnel are responsible for the general upkeep and appearance of the facility but are not expected to clean any intentional mess left by students.
-Custodial staff obligations do not include cleaning individual student rooms or the Towers bathrooms.
-The residence halls are treated regularly by a pest control service to reduce or eliminate unwanted pests.
-To maintain health and safety standards and reduce the risks of pests, students are responsible for the care and cleaning of their rooms as well as for sharing in the cleanliness and upkeep of the hall.
+Each residence hall has an assigned set of housekeeping staff which work routine daytime hours, Monday through Friday.
+The building custodial personnel are responsible for the general upkeep and appearance of the facility, but are not expected to clean any intentional mess left by students.
+Custodial staff obligations do not include cleaning individual student rooms, or suite bathrooms in North and South Towers.